erutan/sierra-conditions/content/conditions/breaking.md

 The traditional 40-50% of permits released six months in advance are relatively unchanged aside from Yosemite moving to a lottery system on recreation.gov and the traditional mailing and phone options removed.
 More details are on each jurisdictions page wilderness permits page linked below.

-Note: Permits that aren't marked with a late pickup and haven't been printed out on rec.gov will be released at 10am day for Yosemite & Inyo (and probably Toiyobe & Sierra NF).
+Note: Permits that aren't marked with a late pickup and haven't been printed out on rec.gov will be released at 10am of the day they're for in Yosemite & Inyo (and probably Toiyobe & Sierra NF).

 ### [Yosemite Wilderness Permits](https://www.nps.gov/yose/planyourvisit/wpres.htm)